 If your grandchild exhibits difficulties in school and you believe there may be an underlying learning challenge, ask the school for an evaluation.
 Contact the school counselor for information about the special education specialist assigned to the school.
 Make an appointment with the specialist and describe your concerns.
-At this time, specifically request an evaluation.
+At this time, specifically request an evaluation in writing or email.
+Keep a copy of all correspondence.
 However, the school is not obligated to perform the evaluation.
 The school may not think your grandchild has a disability or needs special education.
 If the school declines, you have two options:

 - 1) Ask the school system for information about its special education policies, as well as parental rights to disagree with decisions.
-These materials should describe the steps to appeal. - 2) Get in touch with your state's Parent Training and Information (PTI) center, which is an excellent resource to learn about special education, rights and responsibilities, and the law.
-PTI provides information about resources available to help your grandchild.
+These materials should describe the steps to appeal. - Get in touch with your state's Parent Training and Information (PTI) center, which is an excellent resource to learn about special education, rights and responsibilities, and the law.
+In Tennessee, TNSTEP is the PTI center to learn more about special education resources (1-800-280-7837).
+Español: 1-800-975-2919.